Diana Kelly Levey

 20+ Things to Do When Freelance Business Is Slow

 1. Write content for a course or product to sell.
-I used down time to create freelance writing courses online.
+I use slow seasons and downtime to create freelance writing courses online.

 2. Redesign a website.
 Update your site, upload content to your portfolio or build a freelance website if you haven’t already.
 (I explain how to do this in my weekend jumpstart e-course.)

 3. Schedule social media posts.
-Make sure you’re regularly updating Instagram, LinkedIn, Twitter, and Facebook.
+Make sure you’re regularly updating Instagram, LinkedIn, Twitter, TikTok and Facebook.
+Doing this alone is enough to keep you busy!

 6. Update a portfolio on a third-party site.
-I add links to Contently, ClearVoice and Skyword so new clients on there can find me and see clips I wrote that might be a fit.
+During a summer slow season in my business, I add links to Contently, ClearVoice and Skyword so new clients on there can find me and see clips I wrote that might be a fit.

 8. Check in with publicists.
-Email or set up calls or in-person meetings during a freelance famine with PR reps to see who their clients are for future article ideas.
+Email or set up calls or in-person meetings during a freelance slow season with PR reps to see who their clients are for future article ideas.

 10. Refer a friend.
-When you’re searching for freelance writing jobs online, if you find one that’s a fit for a friend of yours, pass it along!
+When you’re searching for freelance writing jobs online, if you find one that’s fit for a friend of yours, pass it along!
+It’s part of building relationships.
+A slow season for a freelancer is a great time to work on relationships.

 11. Read fiction for pleasure.
 You may be surprised where you get ideas for freelance articles!